luizaki/pyalung-tamu/README.md

 # Pyalung Tamu

-A mobile Flutter application that features minigames in learning Kapampangan language and culture.
+A mobile Flutter application that features minigames to raise awareness of the Kapampangan language and culture.